 - Where to Stay in Hiroshima

 In my opinion, Hakata is overall the best area to stay in Fukuoka for first-timers because it is the most popular destination of the city.
-So there you have it, where to stay in Fukuoka for the first time, all you need to do now is to book your hotels, and get ready to go!
+So there you have it, where to stay in Fukuoka for tourists, all you need to do now is to book your hotels, and get ready to go!